Upcoming Intakes in Canada: Fall, Winter and Summer Intakes

 Cost of Studying in Canada

-The total cost of studying in Canada varies depending on the specific university, program, and degree level.
+The total cost of studying in Canada varies on the university, program, and degree level.
 You can expect to spend approximately INR 30 to 40 lakhs for tuition fees, student visa fees, GIC amounts and more.
 There is no way to study in Canada for free!
 However, Canadian universities offer scholarships to meritorious students.

 Canada is more expensive than India.
 To avoid financial struggles, plan your budget before you go.
 Careful spending and planning are key to managing the hard-earned money of your parents while studying in Canada.
 You can reduce costs by working part-time or sharing a place to live.